acl2017/acl2017.github.io/_pages/home.md

 <h2>News</h2>

+**July 18, 2017**.
+The ACL smartphone app has been released.
+It uses the [GuideBook](http://www.guidebook.com) platform and is designed to be the ACL attendee's companion during the conference.
+More details on the app including download links can be found [here](/participants#conference-app).
+{: .notice--info}

 **July 13, 2017**.
 The ACL program is now [available](/program).
 For the first time, it allows attendees to choose the sessions (and individual papers and posters) they want to attend and generate a PDF of their customized schedule!
 {: .notice--info}